szczyglis-dev/py-gpt/README.md

 - `TwelveLabs` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.

-- `Vision (inline)` - adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.
+- `Vision (inline)` - provides a fallback vision model for chats where the selected model does not support image input; models with native vision handle images directly.

 - `Voice control (inline)` - lets spoken commands trigger configured PyGPT actions directly while a conversation is active.